HADIRIDA4/Heart_Disease_Data_Analysis_and_Predictor/README.md

 You should be able to check the app.log file to see the ETL work.

+**Run the Machine Learning Model**:
+`ml_model.py`

-As for the dashboard access: Please use this link "public powerbi link" to access your data.
+As for the dashboard access: Please use this link "[public powerbi link ](https://app.powerbi.com/view?r=eyJrIjoiYzE3Nzg2MDItNDY4MC00ZDA6LTlkMGYtNTQ5M2YxM2U3ODVlIiwidCI6IjJhZDk2OTM0LTQzZTUtNDFjMi05NzYxLWYzMzVmZTIxNGNjMyIsImMiOjl9)" to access your data.